Speach: 11.03.2008

 prosuming, location based services, data mining, radio-frequency

-identification (RFID), long tail, crowdsourcing as well as account card and
+identification (RFID), long tail, crowdsourcing as well as account card

-3D printer belong to the key words which mark a transformation of the consumer
+3D printer belong to the key words which mark a transformation of the

 goods industry and of the market and consumer research.
-These transformations carry
+These transformations

 two fundamental developments of the relation between producers and